Training the Untrainable: Introducing Inductive Bias via Representational Alignment: Related Work

 \section{Related Work}

 \textbf{Representational Distance}: Our method builds on several metrics that measure distance between high-dimensional activations extracted from neural networks or activity in the brain \citep{klabunde2023similarity}.
-Some of these distance metrics make comparisons based on kernel matrices \citep{kornblith2019similarity, cristianini2001kernel, cortes2012algorithms} or relative distances \citep{kriegeskorte2008representational} between sample representations in a set.
+Some of these distance metrics make comparisons based on kernel matrices \citep{kornblith2019similarity, cristianini2001kernel, cortes2012algorithms} or relative distances \citep{kriegeskorte2008representational, moschella2022relative} between sample representations in a set.
 Others compute linear \citep{wehbe2014aligning, schrimpf2018brain} or orthogonal projections \citep{beauducel2018recovering} from one set of representations to another.
-Others use canonical correlation analysis which finds linear relationships between pairs of vectors \citep{raghu2017svcca, morcos2018insights}.
 These metrics are designed based on a set of desired invariant properties such as permutation invariance or invariance to linear transformations.

 Such approaches have been commonly applied in neuroscience for measuring representational distance of activations from networks and activity in the brain to understand which neural networks are architecturally most similar to the brain \citep{wehbe2014aligning, conwell2021neural, subramaniam2024revealing, goldstein2020thinking}.
-Under this context, \citet{han2023system} has shown the inability of current representational distance metrics to distinguish representations based on architecture.
-This provides a basis for our experiments to use these metrics to align representations across different neural networks.
-This paper gives the foundation for our intuition that networks may have similar representations that allow for transferring inductive biases from one network to another.
-Moreover, like \citet{han2023system}, we use centered kernel alignment as our main metric of representational alignment.
-Recent work has explored the relationship between representational and functional distance of networks, discovering transformations between activations of networks and when these make networks functionally equivalent \citep{klabunde2023similarity, bertalan2024transformations}.
+Under this context, \citet{han2023system} has shown the inability of current representational distance metrics -- specifically the metric used here, centered kernel alignment -- to distinguish representations based on architecture.
+This paper provides the foundation for our intuition that networks may have similar representations that allow for transferring inductive biases from one network to another.

-\textbf{Untrainable Networks}: In this work, we focus on applications of FCNs and plain CNNs for image classification and RNNs for sequence modeling.
-Prior work has designed such approaches for these tasks, although unsuccessfully relative to the guide networks we use to improve training.
+\textbf{Untrainable Networks}: This work examines RNNs and transformers for sequence modeling and FCNs and plain CNNs for image classification.
+Prior work explored similar approaches but performed poorly compared to the guide networks we leverage for improved training.